erstrom/mqtt-forward/README.rst

 The client side instance will open a TCP server on network A that the TCP client can connect to.
 All data received on the local TCP server will be forwarded to the remote side via MQTT.

+The tool supports packet re-ordering and retransmissions in order to have reliable communication between both peers.
+This is especially important for MQTT QoS levels 0 and 1.
+MQTT does not guarantee that packets are being received in the same order they are sent, even at QoS level 2.

 Simple usage example
 --------------------